npes87184/PokeResearchDictionary/README.md

 This app uses the quick setting tile api from android version 7 to create a quick shortcut, which can be easily accessed in game.
 After click it, user can directly search the reward from dialog.

-Note: Only support Traditional Chinese now.
+Note: Only support Traditional Chinese and English now.

 # Pictures
 <img src="https://raw.github.com/npes87184/PokeResearchDictionary/master/img/1.png" width="450">